techlahoma/board_meetings/2018/committee_reports/04_usergroup.md

 # User Group News:

   - OKC PHP:
     Moving to quarterly meetings after dwindling participation.
-Main organizer is not moving after all, but has had trouble finding speakers and volunteers.
+Main organizer is not moving after all, but has had trouble finding speakers, volunteers, and attendees.
+The group does not have co-organizers who attend meetups or help the organizer.
+The last meetup was just the head organizer (who has been giving every talk) and the A/V volunteer.

   - OKC Ruby:
     Considering shutting down the group.
 Kimberly and Carmen are in communication with Jeremy to see what they decide.
 It's been suggested that they could join Hack Night.